 Furthermore, congestion in the nasal and throat passages or the indirect side effects of antihistamines can cause further aggravation.
-Whether the root cause of laryngitis or exacerbates an existing instance of the cognition, allergies will contribute heavily to the pain and discomfort experienced in both acute and chronic cases.
+Whether the root cause of laryngitis or exacerbates an existing instance of congestion, allergies will contribute heavily to the pain and discomfort experienced in both acute and chronic cases.

 Treating allergy laryngitis can be broken into two issues.
 Firstly, you want to reduce the severity of your symptoms to make your life more comfortable.
 To do this, you will largely use the same techniques as you would to treat other forms of laryngitis.
 Resting the vocal cords and avoiding excessive talking, especially at loud volumes will be key.
 Drinking lots of fluids to keep the muscles lubricated will be crucial too while lozenges are another popular choice.